Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: Renormalization group analysis

 We extract the exponents from the flow equations for the infinitesimal fields

 at the fixed point solution.
 We can see that in the linear response regime the introduction of a symmetry breaking term along a certain channel renormalizes only the respective field with no feedback to the others, i.e the flow equations are decoupled so that we can evaluate them separately.
 Additionally, we note that these equations are Lorentz invariant if we again impose $g=g_1=-g_2$ and $v=v_1=-v_2$.
+Analogously, to probe the susceptibilities for flavour-symmetry breaking, we introduce infinitesimal fields $h_i^t\psi^\dagger M_{i} \mu_j \psi$ and calculate the susceptibility exponents.
+In this case, the flow equations are expressed via the triplet couplings $\lambda_i^t$ defined by the interaction terms $(\lambda_i^t/N_f)(\psi^\dagger M_i \boldsymbol{\mu} \psi)^2$ (see App.~\ref{app:suscept}).
+We obtain the fixed-point values of $\lambda_i^t$ through a Fierz transformation of the fixed points in the flavour-diagonal basis (see App.~\ref{app:Fierz}).